ory/sdk/clients/client/dotnet/docs/ProjectApi.md

 <a name="removeprojectmember"></a>
 # **RemoveProjectMember**
-> void RemoveProjectMember (string projectId, string memberId)
+> void RemoveProjectMember (string project, string member)

 Remove a member associated with this project